"The SnapComms channels offer a very effective way to communication with geographically distributed stores in a retail environment"

 Discreet updates Headlines can remain discreet if computers are located where customers may be able to see the screens.
 Front line employee’s can shrink a News Feed down to a discreet notification icon which can be expanded later.

 Desktop Alerts can highlight the latest updates or notify front line staff of breaking news.
 Concise alert messages can be read and digested in a matter of seconds.
 Click-through links to further information, allow front line staff to dig deeper as required.
-As with Scrolling News Feeds, an initial alert notification window can contain an appropriate message for customer facing computers.
+As with Scrolling News Tickers, an initial alert notification window can contain an appropriate message for customer facing computers.
 An initial alert notification window can contain an appropriate message for customer facing computers.

 Customer facing staff can feel deluged by information and it can be a major source of workplace stress for them.
 This can reduce the quality of their interactions with customers.
 In addition, an overload of information means that employees may find it hard to effectively identify and assimilate important information due to excessive background ‘noise’.